CarterPape/CarterPape.github.io/projects.md

 Swift is not the optimal language for building this tool.
 However, I used Swift anyway because I was interested to learn the language at the same time that I was thinking about building a genetic optimization framework.

 [See the project on GitHub](https://github.com/CarterPape/Basic-binary-genetic-optimization)

+## **write**

+**write** is a digital notepad currently under development for macOS that provides focused, beautiful, and responsive word processing for web content writers. **write** responds to Markdown syntax, allowing writers and editors to see and do text formatting without lifting a finger from the keyboard.
+The app provides an environment for web content creation that is distraction-free and simple to use.

+For more about **write**, read my [introduction][write introduction] to the [series of articles][write series] I am writing as I develop the app.
+You can also see the project [on GitHub](https://github.com/CarterPape/write).

 [Memberful]: https://memberful.com